ecdevv/Apparel-E-Commerce/README.md

 ### Notes

 - Attempted to make everything reusable and from scratch
-- I limited the use of external libraries to two: react-transition-group and react-swipeable (for mobile swiping)
+- I limited the use of external libraries to these: react-transition-group, react-swipeable (for mobile swiping), sharp for more optimized image processing, and ts-node to execute the BlurData .ts script at build time
 - I didn't use any Tailwind, but removing it seems to remove some default styling so I just kept it in
 - Collections and Checkout buttons do not do anything and just relink to the homepage
 - Login and Registration pages do not have any functionality